Tenoch Flores is a strategic communications consultant with almost two decades of experience in advocacy and campaign communications.

 Earlier in his career, Tenoch was the media relations manager for the ACLU of Southern California where he was responsible for shaping the organization’s message and managing media interactions immediately following the attacks of 9/11.
 His crisis communications skills were honed while working in the nation’s second largest media market during a period that witnessed extreme hostility directed at the organization’s mission and core values.

 Tenoch is bilingual and has extensive experience working with Spanish language media.
-He also lectures on communications strategy and campaign communications at the University of San Francisco’s Masters of Public Affairs program.
+He also lectures on communications strategy and campaign communications at the University of California, Los Angeles (UCLA) and the University of San Francisco.

 “I believe that change is possible only because brave women and men before us fought for change against incredible odds.
 I’m a strategist for good because I owe a debt to those who have made change a possibility.”

 “Campaign planning and execution.
 I can help a client figure out the strategy and tactics they will need to employ in order to build out and execute a winning communications campaign.
 That includes developing a message that will resonate with target audiences, working out the best possible timing, anticipating potential roadblocks, having a plan for overcoming those roadblocks and getting all relevant stakeholders to say ‘Yes, let’s do it that way.’”